NarenDawar/unitize/source/usage.rst

 Usage
 =====

-Here's how to use unitize to convert units.
+Here's how to use UnitWise to convert units.

 Length Conversion
 -----------------

 .. code-block:: python

-    from unitize.length import LengthConverter
+    from UnitWise.length import LengthConverter

     # Convert 1000 meters to kilometers
     kilometers = LengthConverter.convert(1000, 'meters', 'kilometers')